Marketing MSc grad joins the Knowledge Transfer Partnership programme

 “The great thing about a management Knowledge Transfer Partnership (mKTP) is that it keeps you in connection with the academics.
 I still have the advantage of having contact with Dr Nadia Lonsdale and Dr Veronique Bolocher-Passet (the academic supervisors) who are supporting me in the role.

-“I’m officially employed by Brighton University, but I am based at the IPC Group offices in Eastbourne.
+“I’m officially employed by Brighton University, but I am based at the company offices in Eastbourne.
 I have a University of Brighton staff card so I have access to the library services, which is super useful for what I’m doing.”

 Richard submitted his dissertation last month, so it’s been a quick turnaround for him to start his new role.